 In this article

 - Regions: The default data in our Projection map uses GeoJSON regions from the World Bank, including disputed borders.
-As it isn't currently possible to display the borders as polylines in Flourish maps, polygons were created in order to include the disputed borders.
-Above is an example of what this looks like.
 Use the search to locate regions that might not be visible at this zoom level.
 If any of the regions don't align with the regions you would like to display, you can upload your own GeoJSON.

 TIP: Struggling to find the right regions for your map?
 Check out our GeoJSON repository where we've sourced, checked, and resized various region files ready for you to download and use in Flourish.

 - Points: The default data in the points layer of our Projection map world blueprint displays 2019 population data from the World Bank.

 - Base maps: The vector base map data in our 3D maps come from OpenStreetMap and is not customizable including borders and disputed borders.
 If the borders drawn in the OpenStreetMap base maps don't align with the borders you'd like to draw in your specific map, you should be able to create your own base map style and add that via the custom JSON option, or select to not display borders via the Customize layers settings.

 - Regions: It's possible to display regions on top of a base map or without a base map in our 3D map templates.
 For the regions in our starting points , we use the same World Bank GeoJSON regions as in our Projection map.
 And just like in our Projection map, it's possible to add your own regions by uploading your own GeoJSON .
 You can upload your regions in the Regions tab.

 - Inset maps: By default, inset maps will display with the world regions from Natural Earth.
 To override these, you can upload your own GeoJSON to the Inset Map Regions data tab.